CONTENTS

 Okay, Mr. Speaker, a little advice for the Premier.
 If he needs to be on his

-health workers that they fear that babies are going to die because of this.
+those front-line health workers that they fear that babies are going to die

-this government has been in power for 20 years.
-How did that Premier let
+remember, Mr. Speaker: this government has been in power for 20 years.
+How did

 the question from the Leader of the Opposition, Mr. Speaker.
 The pediatric teams in Regina do nearly 2,000 pediatric surgeries every single year for pediatric patients in the southern half of the province,